waTeim/node-julia/README.md

 ### Linux
 There is a suspected problem with the library load order that affects symbol resolution and/or a **libuv** compability problem.
-However, this problem can be avoided by using node 11 insead of node 10.
+However, this problem can be avoided by using node 11 instead of node 10.
 Previous general errors are fixed.
 As above, Julia version 0.3.0 or higher should be used.

 ### Windows
 Work on Windows support is in progress.
 For anyone that wishes to contribute here,